 Sure, you could ask for help from a colleague, a friend or even a fellow engineer at another IT company – but before you do that you’ll just try this one final thing which you’re pretty sure will fix it.

-As I’ve written before, your IT Helpdesk might even overlook a simple solution.
+As I’ve written before, your IT Helpdesk might even overlook a simple solution that you’re not aware of.

 Before you know it, you’ve spent hours on the problem and it’s still not fixed.